Banyole: Religion

-About 75% are nominally Christian, mostly Anglican.
+about 56.2% of the Banyole tribe are nominally Christian, mostly Anglican estimated at 42.6%.

 Due to low levels of literacy and lack of Christian texts in their language they have only a basic understanding of this religion, and may also follow traditional religious practices.

-About 20% have converted to Islam.
+About 41.6% have converted to Islam.

 Divination

 Nyole diviners, known as lamuli, commonly practice invocation as a form of divination.
 When a person is visibly afflicted (usually determined by change of character, wellness, vocal exclamations, etc.), lamuli will ask "ohwebusa" in an attempt to ask a potentially malignant spirit who they are.

 Lamuli are used by Nyole people solely to determine the causes of misfortune, which is believed to be the cause of malignant or upset spirits.
 It is believed by the Nyole people that the possession of a person is largely due to the spirits of his kin, who may feel as though the afflicted person has not done enough to honor them or their legacy.
 There are three main types of unhappy kin spirits.
 The first are known as ohulama or ohung'waba, and are older family members such as grandparents.
 The second type are ancestor spirits known as emigu j'abafu, and the third type are known as ekuni, or "clan spirits".